Linkurious/linkurious.js/plugins/sigma.plugins.tooltips/README.md

 sigma.plugins.tooltips(sigmaInstance, sigmaInstance.renderers[0], config);
 ````

 The plugin provides three configuration keys called `stage`, `node`, `edge`.
-Each key contains an array of tooltip options.
+Each key contains an array of tooltip options or a single object of options.
 Bound to the relevant Sigma events, the content and style of the tooltip varies if you trigger it for a node, an edge, or the stage.

 For instance, the following configuration enables a tooltip on node click and another one on node hover:
 ````javascript